thaolt/rebal/README.md

-sarena
+rebal: Red-black allocator
 ===

-A simple arena allocator with a Red-Black balanced free tree.
+A simple allocator with a Red-Black balanced free tree.
 Primarily designed for use in WebAssembly (WASM) modules.

 Features:
  * No external heap allocation inside allocator